Complete Courses and Requirements

 Students must receive instruction in economics and financial literacy (in high school) and complete at least two semesters of fine arts (during grades 7-12).

 * Beginning with students who enter 9th grade after July 1, 2022, students will need ½ credit of financial literacy.
-Check back for more updates on this change.

 **Fine arts may not be required for students in career-tech programs unless it is a component of local course requirements.